CassieMarie0728/my-awesomeness/README.md

 - [Lexxrt/FireFly](https://github.com/Lexxrt/FireFly) - 📱ᴘʜᴏɴᴇ ɴᴜᴍʙᴇʀ ʟᴏᴏᴋᴜᴘ📱
 - [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
 - [Lucksi/Mr.Holmes](https://github.com/Lucksi/Mr.Holmes) -  A Complete Osint Tool :mag:
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - NotebookLM for Competitive Intelligence Research.
-Give your AI agents access to live data from the Internet.
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open-source NotebookLM alternative for AI agents.
+Research the open web with live data connectors for Reddit, YouTube, Amazon, Google Maps, and Google Search, through one API or MCP server.
 Join our Discord: https://discord.gg/ejRNvftDp9
 - [ManciSee/RepoGenius](https://github.com/ManciSee/RepoGenius) - RepoGenius aims to create a distributed system that, starting from a GitHub link or certain parameters, performs an analysis on the reference repository based on elements such as code, language or files
 - [Mrtracker-new/Sortify](https://github.com/Mrtracker-new/Sortify) - Sortify helps you automatically organize your files with easy-to-use commands.
 Clean up cluttered folders by sorting files based on type, — all in just a few clicks.
 - [MustardChef/WSABuilds](https://github.com/MustardChef/WSABuilds) - Run Windows Subsystem For Android on your Windows 10 and Windows 11 PC using prebuilt binaries with Google Play Store (MindTheGapps) and/or Magisk or KernelSU (root solutions) built in.
 - [N1LL404/Build-Android-App](https://github.com/N1LL404/Build-Android-App) - APK Builder is a Python utility that rebuilds APKs from unpacked or apktool-decoded folders.
 It supports apktool builds, ZIP-based builds, zipalign optimization, and apksigner signing.
 Includes automatic keystore generation and flexible build options for modding, debugging, and reverse engineering workflows.
 - [NickstaDB/patch-apk](https://github.com/NickstaDB/patch-apk) - Wrapper to inject an Objection/Frida gadget into an APK, with support for app bundles/split APKs.
+- [ON00dev/Smali.Smali](https://github.com/ON00dev/Smali.Smali) - Get the Smali code from APK!
+This script unzips APKs and decompiles DEX to Smali.
+Perfect for developers, modders and enthusiasts.
+Happy Decompiling! ✨
 - [OblivCode/RepoRadio](https://github.com/OblivCode/RepoRadio) - RepoRadio 🎙️ – An automated repo-to-audio engine.
 Uses local LLMs (Ollama) and high-fidelity TTS (Kokoro/ElevenLabs) to transform codebases into engaging audio banter.
 Fully local-first with optional cloud-switching for premium production.
 - [OpenBookPublishers/epublius](https://github.com/OpenBookPublishers/epublius) - Generates a stylised HTML site from an ePub book
 - [Pls-1q43/ChatGPT-Chat-History-To-Notion](https://github.com/Pls-1q43/ChatGPT-Chat-History-To-Notion) - A simple script to import all your chats in ChatGPT into Notion.